 - Cost savings for hospitals

 Earning a BSN also equips RNs with the knowledge and leadership skills to promote health equity.
 It is widely accepted that culturally competent care impacts health equity.
-In support of this goal, for example, Nevada State College’s RN to BSN coursework emphasizes developmentally and culturally appropriate patient care.
+In support of this goal, for example, Nevada State University’s RN to BSN coursework emphasizes developmentally and culturally appropriate patient care.
 Coursework examines related topics, including:

 - Current societal, economic, political, and professional issues in nursing and healthcare